SamWaggoner/SamWaggoner/README.md

 - 👋 Hello, I’m Sam Waggoner
 - 👀 I’m interested in learning new languages and expanding what I can do with code.
-- 🌱 I have experience with Python, Java, object-oriented programming, and will be learning more about C#.
+- 🌱 I have experience with Python, Java, and C#.
 - 💞️ I use this site as a place to store some of my work and and also as a platform on which I can learn from others' code.

 <!---